Epcot Fastpass+ Tips and Strategies

 - You don’t want to ride any rides, just see shows.

-If you don’t fall into any of those categories, but would like a way to reserve seating for Illuminations, there is still yet another option for you.
-Disney offers Illuminations Desert Parties on select nights.
+If you don’t fall into any of those categories, but would like a way to reserve seating for Epcot Forever, there is still yet another option for you.
+Disney offers Frozen Ever After Sparkling Desert Parties on select nights.
 These parties are extremely nice and offer excellent viewing locations for the fireworks along with food selections.